Your Retirement Income Projection Part 3: Fee Analysis

 As we finish out this series, here are a few reminders about why each of the three steps in your retirement income projection is crucial:

-Your risk analysis is essential because so many retirees are taking on far more risk than they realize – and this is dangerous when you could lose much more money than you realize in the next stock market downturn.
+Your risk analysis is essential because we believe so many retirees are taking on far more risk than they realize – and this is dangerous when there is a possibility you could lose much more money than you realize in the next stock market downturn.

 When it comes to the usefulness of a fee analysis, all you need to do is review Bob and Carol’s example above to see how significantly your fees can impact your nest egg.